clj-kondo/clj-kondo.lsp/README.md

      cd vscode-extension

-To obtain the dependencies, run:
+To intall the dependencies, run:

      npm install